 Peter Fleischmann, Principal

-Prior to founding the philanthropic consulting firm, Strategic Giving Consultants LLC in 2018, Peter Fleischmann served as Director and Chief Executive Officer of the Foundation for Jewish Philanthropies for over 35 years.
+Prior to founding the philanthropic advisory firm, Strategic Giving Consultants LLC in 2018, Peter Fleischmann served as Director and Chief Executive Officer of the Foundation for Jewish Philanthropies for over 35 years.
 He directed all fundraising, resource development, grant making, investment and administrative operations for this public, charitable foundation based in Western New York.
 A specialist in charitable gift planning, he serves as a philanthropic advisor to individuals and families and as a development consultant to both Jewish and nonsectarian charities, providing professional support to both capital and endowment campaigns.